 - Sprinkle flour on a clean surface and place the dough on it.
 Roll the dough out into a 14x10" rectangle.
 Mix the cinnamon and sugar, then sprinkle it onto the rectangle.
 Add the blackberries in lines, evenly spaced apart - this makes it easier to roll.

 - Starting from the long end of the dough, tightly roll the dough.
-Using a serrated knife, cut the dough into twelve 2" slices.
+Using a serrated knife or floss, cut the dough into twelve 2" slices.
 Place your rolls in the pan, cover again and let them rise for another hour.